run2bizdocs/docs-1/en/docs/citsmart-esp-8/processes/portfolio-and-catalog/use/request-through-Smart-Portal.md

 1-  Access the functionality through the Smart Portal main menu, click on the
     menu button  and then click on "My Requests";

-2-  To exchange messages with the request attendant, just click on the icon .
+2-  To exchange messages with the request attendant, just click on the icon "Message to the attendant".
     The attendant will receive the message in the ticket desktop, where he/she can register the answer.
 This answer will be available when clicking once again in this same icon.